Genesis Mining Review – Is it Legit?

 On a final note, this review is about Genesis Mining but I think you can probably copy and paste its characteristics to most legit cloud mining companies out there.

-The not so legit mining companies will probably show greater profits because they usually stop paying at some point.
+The not so legit mining companies will probably show greater profits because they usually stop paying at some point and leave you empty handed.

 Have you had any experience with Genesis Mining?
 I’d love to hear about it in the comment section below.